uniqkod/javadumpmngmt/mount-recovery.md

 2. **PVC Deletion**
    - If PVC is deleted, data is lost
    - Bind mount will fail (no source to bind)
-   - DaemonSet will crash and not recover
+   - StatefulSet will crash and not recover

 3. **Storage Backend Failure**
    - If underlying storage (NFS, Ceph, etc.) fails